Qualcomm defeats consumers' antitrust claims over chip supply contracts

-Qualcomm on Tuesday defeated a consumer lawsuit in California federal court alleging the chipmaker's contracts with device manufacturers had artificially boosted the cost of mobile phones in violation of U.S. antitrust law.
+Qualcomm on Tuesday (Sep 27) defeated a consumer lawsuit in California federal court alleging the chipmaker's contracts with device manufacturers had artificially boosted the cost of mobile phones in violation of US antitrust law.

 The judge said in Tuesday's order that the consumer plaintiffs were trying to amend or revive matters of evidence that stemmed from a prior stage of the case and had since closed.

-A ruling favoring the plaintiffs, the judge said, "would open the flood gates to prolonged do-over litigation."
-Corley wrote that "the court, in its discretion, chooses not to do so."
+A ruling favouring the plaintiffs, the judge said, "would open the flood gates to prolonged do-over litigation".
+Corley wrote that "the court, in its discretion, chooses not to do so".

 Joseph Cotchett, an attorney for the consumers, said they disagreed with the court's order and planned to appeal it.